Skip to main content

 What to expect

-• Projects that will help you work towards the development and execution of an individual programme of study.
-This will allow you to identify personal and sustainable directions in your creative practice
+• Identify a creative direction: Work on projects that will lead you towards developing and carrying out an individual programme of study.
+This will enable you to identify personal and sustainable directions in your creative practice.

-• You will combine skills you already have with illustration ones you will gain.
-This will make you a more confident and capable illustrator and visual communicator
+• Build on your skills: Find out how to combine the skills you already have with new skills in illustration.
+This will make you a more confident and capable illustrator and visual communicator.

-• Have access to Camberwell's shared workshops that include printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
+• Creative facilities: Have access to Camberwell's shared workshops, including printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
 View the Camberwell facilities

 Mode of study